Tillaine/vueApp/README.md

 # vueApp
-Simple Product page demonstrating the use of Vue components.
+Dynamic Product page demonstrating the use of Vue components.